thompsonsed/pycoalescence/docs/_build/html/_sources/README_pycoalescence.rst.txt

    file.
 This can be extremely RAM and time-intensive for simulations of a large number of individuals.
 The calculations will be stored in extra tables within the same SQL file as originally specified.

-Instead of speciation events always contributing a new species, they can instead draw from a metacommunity.
-This is achieved by supplying a metacommunity speciation rate and metacommunity size to :func:`set_speciation_parameters() <pycoalescence.coalescence_tree.CoalescenceTree.set_speciation_parameters>`.
-A non-spatial neutral model is run to generate the metacommunity, which is then sampled from every time a speciation event occurs in the spatial model.
-As such the "speciation rate" from the spatial model can be intepretted as immigration from a metacommunity.
+Instead of speciation events always contributing a new species, they can instead draw from a metacommunity, simulating immigration events.
+There are three methods of providing a metacommunity:

+- simulate a non-spatial community using a metacommunity size and metacommunity speciation rate parameter to generate the species abundances from which to draw individuals.

+- analytically generate the community using an approximation of the above simulation.
+The same two parameters (metacommunity size and metacommunity speciation rate) are required.

+- Supply a database containing a SPECIES_ABUNDANCES table and an external community reference number referring to a particular generated community within the database.

+All methods use the same function, :func:`set_speciation_parameters() <pycoalescence.coalescence_tree.CoalescenceTree.set_speciation_parameters>` with ``option`` set as one of "simulated", "analytical" or a path to the external database, respectively for the above three methods.

 Examples
 ''''''''